 Stir together 1 tablespoon mayonnaise and 1 tablespoon dark soy sauce in a small bowl.
 It won’t be a smooth mixture.
 You just want them to slightly come together.

-Pat 2 6-8 oz salmon dry with a paper towel.
+Pat the fillets dry with a paper towel.

-Place salmon skin side down on a baking sheet lined with parchment paper.
+Place salmon fillets skin side down on a baking sheet lined with parchment paper.

-Use a spoon to apply the mayonnaise soy sauce mixture to the top of the salmon fillets.
+Use a spoon to apply the mayonnaise soy sauce mixture on top of the fillets.
 Make sure to cover the entire top of the salmon with a thin layer of mayonnaise.

-Sprinkle a layer of furikake over the mayonnaise soy sauce mixture.
+Sprinkle furikake seasoning over the mayonnaise soy sauce mixture.

-Keep the tray in the middle rack of the oven and bake for 8-10 minutes until the salmon is cooked through.
+Keep the tray in the middle rack of the oven and bake for 8-10 minutes until the fish is cooked through.